Alexandru101/web-dev-projects/README.md

 # My website devolpment projects

-### A collection of all my web-devolpment projects, created since the beginning of learning html, css and javascript
+### A collection of all my web-devolpment projects.
 ### Start Date: 23/01/2026

 All projects include a README file that provides documentation specific to that project.
 If you wish to run a live preview of these projects yourself, please refer to the project's README for any setup instructions.